 Home to Spain’s highest peak, the snow-capped volcano Mount Teide, the island of Tenerife’s culture is as active as its volcanic inhabitant.
 Truly an island of endless possibilities and extraordinary diversity, from mountains to monkeys, midnight dives to Carnavale celebrations.
 The island also has a mess of history, culture, festivals and fiestas combining to form a smorgasbord of different experiences to suit everyone.

 Hardcore hikers by day become rowdy revellers by night, while serious scuba fans can kick off their fins for a luxury shopping excursion.
 White, sandy beaches sit alongside dramatic, barren lava wastelands, both begging to be explored.
 While Loro Park flaunts the islands natural diversity and is home to a beautiful mix of tropical birds and monkeys.
 Unquestionably an island with more than meets the eye, we guarantee Tenerife’s volcanic forces will work their magic on you.
-Check out our package holidays to Tenerife for 2017 today.
+Check out our cheap holidays to Tenerife for 2018 today.

-Top hotels in Tenerife
+Most popular hotels in Tenerife

 Costa del Silencio, Tenerife